weneedtotalknewspaper/weneedtotalknewspaper.github.io/README.md

 This website is built using Jekyll.
 If you've never worked with Jekyll before, I recommend [this](https://jekyllrb.com/docs/step-by-step/01-setup/) tutorial.

+## Local Development

+To run the website locally, run `bundle exec jekyll serve` from the repo root.
+If you make front-end changes, jekyll will automatically reload them.
+If you make backend changes (usually `_config.yml`), then you will need to rerun `bundle exec jekyll serve`.

 ## Adding an article

 To add an article, make an article file titled <YYYY-MM-DD-article-nickname>.md in the `_posts` directory.
 This markdown file will hold some frontmatter (denoted by the three dashes at the top of the document) and some markdown/HTML.
 The frontmatter contains variables that will be used throughout the site to render the article correctly.
 Required variables are: